 Air

-The nearest airport to Pattaya is U-Tapao situated 24 kms to the south on the way to Rayong.
-This is predominantly a military airport, but is also used commercially by Bangkok Airways to fly to and from Phuket and Ko Samui.
-Bangkok’s international airport (Suvarnabhumi) is a 1.5 – 2 hour drive from Pattaya.
+The nearest airport to Pattaya is U-Tapao situated 50 km to the south on the way to Rayong.
+U-Tapao is a military airport, but is also used commercially by Bangkok Airways to fly to and from Phuket and Ko Samui.
+Bangkok’s international airport (Suvarnabhumi) is a 1.5-2 hour drive from Pattaya.

 Weather